 We provide precision-policing and security solutions for law enforcement and security personnel to help deter gun violence and make cities, campuses and facilities safer.
 Our flagship public safety solution, ShotSpotter Flex, is the leading outdoor gunshot detection, location and alerting system.
-Our newly-acquired patrol management software, ShotSpotter Missions (formerly HunchLab), creates crime forecasts designed to enable more precise and effective use of patrol resources to deter crime.
-Recently we created a new technology innovation unit - ShotSpotter Labs - to expand our efforts supporting innovative uses of our technology to help protect wildlife and the environment.
-Our security solutions, ShotSpotter SecureCampus and ShotSpotter SiteSecure, are designed to help law enforcement and security personnel serving universities, corporate campuses and key infrastructure or transportation centers mitigate risk and enhance security by notifying authorities of a potential outdoor gunfire incident, saving critical minutes for first responders to arrive.
-Our gunshot detection solutions are trusted in approximately 100 cities as of March 31, 2019.
+Our patrol management software, ShotSpotter Missions (formerly HunchLab), creates crime forecasts designed to enable more precise and effective use of patrol resources to deter crime.
+In 2019, we created a new technology innovation unit, ShotSpotter Labs, to expand our efforts supporting innovative uses of our technology to help protect wildlife and the environment.
+Our security solutions, ShotSpotter SecureCampus and ShotSpotter SiteSecure, are designed to help law enforcement and security personnel serving universities, corporate campuses and key infrastructure or transportation centers mitigate risk and enhance security by notifying authorities of a potential outdoor gunsfire incident, saving critical minutes for first responders to arrive.
+Our gunshot detection solutions are trusted by law enforcement agencies in over 100 cities as of March 31, 2020.

 Our gunshot detection solutions consist of highly-specialized, cloud-based software integrated with proprietary, internet-enabled sensors designed to detect outdoor gunfire.
 The speed and accuracy of our gunfire alerts enable law enforcement and security personnel to reduce their response times to shooting events, which can increase the chances of apprehending the shooter, providing timely aid to victims, and identifying witnesses before they scatter, as well as aid in evidentiary collection and serve as an overall deterrent.
-When a potential gunfire incident is detected by our sensors, our system applies machine learning combined with human review to analyze and validate the incident and precisely locate where the incident occurred.
-An alert containing a location on a map and critical information about the incident is transmitted directly to subscribing law enforcement or security personnel through any internet-connected computer and to iPhone or Android mobile devices.
+When a potential gunfire incident is detected by our sensors, our software precisely locates where the incident occurred and applies machine classification combined with human review by acoustic experts in our Incident Review Center ("IRC"), who are on duty 24 hours a day, seven days a week, every day of the year, to analyze and validate the incident.
+Our acoustic experts can supplement alerts with additional tactical information, such as the potential presence of multiple shooters or the use of high-capacity weapons.
+An alert containing a location on a map and additional tactical information about the incident is sent directly to subscribing law enforcement or security personnel through any internet-connected computer and to iPhone or Android mobile devices.
+Gunshot incident alerts are typically sent within 45 seconds of the receipt of the gunfire incident.